 The bottom of the cup is lined with rubber, so you won’t dull your blades when you drop them in either.

-Here’s the full list of what’s included in the box when you buy direct from Cricut:
+Here’s the full list of what’s included in the box when you buy from Cricut or Amazon:

 - Cricut Maker Machine